Air Conditioner Repair Checklist

 We recommend changing flat filters monthly, and pleated filters every three months.

-If you can’t recall when you last replaced yours, switch off your equipment fully and take out the filter.
+If you can’t recall when you last replaced your filter, switch off your equipment fully and take out the filter.
 You can spot the filter in your furnace or air pump’s blower compartment.
 It could also be found in a connected filter holder or wall-mounted return air grille.

 Angle the filter up to the light.
 If you see a lot of dust, you need to replace it.